Reduce repository size

 Maintain repository size by deleting files

 Deleting unused files is a good way to reduce repository size.
-Remember deleting a file does not remove it from history.
-It does reduce your repository at is current version.
+Remember deleting a file does not remove it from history but does reduce the current version of the repository.
 Every clone still contains the old file if you need to retrieve it.
 When looking at files to delete, consider the following:

 - SQL dumps